 Gibson had played in the major leagues long enough to qualify for a pension.
 Wisely, he had also prepared himself for life after baseball.
 Through connections made in San Francisco, he landed a good position with Bank of America on the West Coast which he held for almost 10 years before he returned to the Fall River area.
 For the next 20 years, Gibson worked for the Massachusetts State Lottery covering the Fall River/New Bedford area.

 While working for the Lottery, he was able to return to baseball activity part time.
 For two years he was head coach of a local junior college nine, Bristol Community College.
 He also spent some time as a local area scout for the Chicago White Sox, thanks to one of his former Red Sox teammates.
 Soon after Ken Harrelson was named White Sox general manager, he called Russ to offer him a job in the organization.
 Not willing to give up his steady Lottery position, he agreed only to accept a part-time scouting job.
 This was another good decision, as Harrelson's tenure as White Sox GM was brief.
-Since his scouting days, Gibson's baseball activities included his regular participation in Red Sox fantasy camps organized by his old friend Dick Radatz.
-Age and health concerns have recently limited his activity to an occasional Jimmy Fund golf tournament.
+After his scouting days, Gibson's baseball activities included his regular participation in Red Sox fantasy camps organized by his old friend Dick Radatz.
+Age and health concerns later limited his activity to an occasional Jimmy Fund golf tournament.

 This biography originally appeared in the book The 1967 Impossible Dream Red Sox: Pandemonium On The Field, edited by Bill Nowlin, and published by Rounder Books in 2007.